-If restarting the engine didn't fix Drivetrain Malfunction Drive Moderately park the vehicle in a safe location and turn off the engine again.
+If restarting the engine didn't fix Drivetrain Malfunction Drive Moderately, park the vehicle safely and turn off the engine again.

-Pull the hood release under the dashboard and inspect the engine for leaks and unusual smells which can indicate a damaged serpentine belt, oil leak or coolant leak.
+Pull the hood release under the dashboard and inspect the engine for leaks and unusual smells, indicating a damaged serpentine belt, oil leak, or coolant leak.

 - Check the engine oil level.

 - Monitor engine temperature.